 Cape San Blas

-A 17-mile barrier peninsula in St. Joseph’s Bay, this small town has laid back vibes, white sandy beaches, and turquoise waters.
+A 17-mile barrier peninsula in St. Joseph’s Bay, this small town has laid-back vibes, white sandy beaches, and turquoise waters.
 One of the few spots you can scoop up scallops with just a net, these shallow waters are great for children.
-The 2016 season has been postponed from August 22nd to September 6th in this location.

 Located in Citrus County, the shallow grass flats of Chassahowitzka River is a quiet spot for scallop hunters.
 Spring-fed, this 5-mile long river is home to pristine saltwater bays and diverse aquatic life.